 Fortunately, overt narcissists are usually easy to spot and hopefully easier to avoid investing in.
-Covert narcissists, on the other hand, present new challenges; they can appear meek, innocent, charitable, even humble at first glance.
-They can be disarmingly seductive, even loving, personable and gracious.
+Covert narcissists, on the other hand, present new challenges; they can appear meek, shy, introverted, innocent, charitable, even humble, or struggling with low self-esteem at first glance.
+They can be disarmingly seductive, even loving, personable, and gracious.

-A mixed put-down occurs when a covert narcissist is threatened by someone else’s intelligence, accomplishments, status, appearance or any other resources he or she may covet.
-It involves throwing the victim off the pedestal while also offering potential for getting back on it.
+A mixed put-down occurs when a covert narcissist is threatened by someone else’s intelligence, accomplishments, status, appearance, or any other resources he or she may covet.
+It involves throwing the victim off the pedestal while also offering the potential for getting back on it.
 In order to put their victims down while still evading accountability, the covert narcissist will first provide a sweet compliment, followed by a backhanded “slap” of sorts (ex.
 “Wow Mary, you’ve really lost weight!
-Too bad about the sagging skin, huh?”).
+Aren’t you worried about loose skin though?”).

 This can also occur vice versa – the narcissist may first attack with an overly critical stance, only to seemingly ‘soften’ the blow with a crumb of a compliment to create confusion in the victim (ex.
 “You do know you’re completely wrong about that, right?
 Well, you’re hardworking, at least, I’ll give you that.”).
 This will allow their put-down to appear more like a legitimate critique rather than an excuse to tear you down unnecessarily.
 It “trains” and conditions the victim over time to seek the narcissist’s approval and validation.

-Covert narcissists can even get creative and send a mixed message by contradicting their seemingly innocuous words with a devious undercurrent.
-For example, this may include giving you a compliment with a condescending tone of voice, relaying a humorous “joke” at your expense with a contemptuous look, using a startling gesture or provocative facial expression or saying something that can easily have two meanings (one innocent, and the other, abusive).
+Narcissists who are more covert in their tactics can even get creative and send a mixed message by contradicting their seemingly innocuous words with a devious undercurrent.
+For example, this may include giving you a compliment with a condescending tone of voice, relaying a humorous “joke” at your expense with a contemptuous look, using a startling gesture or provocative facial expression, or saying something that can easily have two meanings (one innocent, and the other, abusive).
 Of course, they will do everything possible to convince you that they never “meant” to communicate the more malicious meaning, but the underlying undercurrent of something deeper is always present in such an interaction.

-They may also engage in what I like to call “coded” language.
+They may also engage in what I like to call “coded” language or what is known as a “dog-whistle” remark.
 This can involve putting you down in front of others by poking fun at something they know you’re sensitive about, but others may not realize is a vulnerability of yours.
 Much like an inside joke, the knowledge of how this comment affects you is shared between you both, but unlike an inside joke, it is meant to undermine you rather than build rapport.
 It also serves to evoke reactions in you that may seem excessive to any outsider looking in.
 This is a way for them to get away with their abusive behavior and provoke the victim to react in public.
 They then use their victim’s reactions to prove the victim’s “instability” while casting themselves as the innocent party.

 To understand why covert narcissists employ these methods, remember that their ability to prey upon a victim’s uncertainty allows them to create a sophisticated “Gaslighting Effect.”
 In her article, “Effects of Gaslighting in Narcissistic Victim Syndrome,” psychotherapist Christine Louis de Canonville describes how this effect is amplified over time: